 Now, imagine that you have a large server instead of a lamp.
 Sometimes it freezes, and you need to power cycle it.
 If that server is located at a remote site, you'll want to toggle power remotely rather than driving out there.

-You can install an RTU with PDU (Power Distribution Unit) functions that includes high-amp relays (typically 10 amps or more).
+You can install an RTU with PDU (Power Distribution Unit) functions that include high-amp relays (typically 10 amps or more).
 These larger types of relays can supply sufficient power to your server without overloading.

 Again, because you're in an industrial site and not a home, the "remote control" from our example becomes some type of remote-management protocol, most commonly SNMP over LAN.